sgaliamov/ergo-balance/readme.md

 Don't ask why...

-## Plan
+## State

-1. Find stable layouts on 29.
-1. Use them on 123 and find next stable.
-1. Use results on big text.
-1. Do same with all unblock keys.
+The project is frozen now for the next reasons:

+1. When move buttons, other layouts are broken.
+1. When use MKLC, shortcuts stays in same places, which is confusing.